-pupils should know: Phase Key Knowledge Vocabulary KS1 about the human life cycle and how people grow from young to old how our needs and bodies change as we grow up to identify and name the main parts of the body including external genitalia (e.g. vulva, vagina, penis, testicles) about change as people grow up, including new opportunities and responsibilities body part, same, different, boy, girl, neck, shoulders, chest, spine, bottom, vagina, vulva, ankles, nostrils, penis, testicles, shins, chin, knees, toes, lips, elbow, fingers, eyebrows, thighs UKS2 how to identify external genitalia and reproductive organs about the physical and emotional changes during puberty key facts about the menstrual cycle and menstrual wellbeing, erections and wet dreams strategies to manage the changes during puberty including menstruation the importance of personal hygiene routines during puberty including washing regularly and using deodorant how to discuss the challenges of puberty with a trusted adult how to get information, help and advice about puberty identify the links between love, committed relationships and conception that for some people their gender identity does not correspond with their biological sex what sexual intercourse is, and how it can be one part of an intimate relationship between consenting adults how pregnancy occurs i.e. when a sperm meets an egg and the fertilised egg settles into the lining of the womb that pregnancy can be prevented with contraception Pupils are often aware that sexual intercourse does not always result in a baby and they may already be aware of or have heard about some common methods of contraception (e.g. condoms, the contraceptive pill or avoiding sexual intercourse).
-A basic understanding of contraceptive pill or avoiding sexual intercourse).
-A basic understanding of contraception can be taught at primary level.
-This may include basic information about common forms of contraception (for example, condoms and the contraceptive pill) and how these can prevent a baby being made.
-Schools will need to decide whether this is appropriate for their community and cohorts and consider how to approach this as part of Sex Education. about the responsibilities of being a parent or carer and how having a baby changes someone's life
+pupils should know: Phase Key Knowledge Vocabulary KS1 about the human life cycle and how people grow from young to old how our needs and bodies change as we grow up to identify and name the main parts of the body including external genitalia (e.g. vulva, vagina, penis, testicles) about change as people grow up, including new opportunities and responsibilities body part, same, different, boy, girl, neck, shoulders, chest, spine, bottom, vagina, vulva, ankles, nostrils, penis, testicles, shins, chin, knees, toes, lips, elbow, fingers, eyebrows, thighs UKS2 how to identify external genitalia and reproductive organs about the physical and emotional changes during puberty key facts about the menstrual cycle and menstrual wellbeing, erections and wet dreams strategies to manage the changes during puberty including menstruation the importance of personal hygiene routines during puberty including washing regularly and using deodorant how to discuss the challenges of puberty with a trusted adult how to get information, help and advice about puberty identify the links between love, committed relationships and conception that for some people their gender identity does not correspond with their biological sex how pregnancy occurs i.e. when a sperm meets an egg and the fertilised egg settles into the lining of the womb about the responsibilities of being a parent or carer and how having a baby changes someone's life